tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include combined_director_impact_decade.html %}

-It can be seen that while male directors and writers have increased in their impact on the industry overall that female directors and writers have not leading to the average male director or writer being more impactful than the average female director or writer.
-It can also be seen that there is more variance in the impact that women can have on the movie industry in comparison to their male counter parts likely due to there being a significantly less number of them in the dataset.
+It can be seen that while male directors and writers have increased their impact on the industry, female cast has not.
+This leads us to believe that the average male director or writer is more impactful than the average female director or writer.
+It can also be seen that there is more variance in the impact that women can have on the movie industry in comparison to their male counter parts likely because there is significantly less women in the dataset.

 The data used in this analysis was more often than not heavy tailed and it is important when we talk about impactful people to look at these outliers.
 The top 50 most impactful directors and writers were analyzed to understand which women, if any, were able to make it into the top of their profession.
 The impact scores for directors and writers in this case were calculated separately so that we could differentiate impactful women in both careers respectively.